-During the first seven days of January, I release one new book or new edition each day — seven books in total.
-Then I got sick, and the last two days have seen no new book releases.
+During the first seven days of January, I released one new book or new edition each day — seven books in total.
+Then I got sick, and the last fifteen days have seen no new book releases.
 Alas.

 Editorial: I reviewed each book, edited it, added images, etc. Adding images for some of the books took the most time.

 Interior Design: I made sure that the interior of each book was typeset properly in Word and ready to be uploaded via Kindle, etc.

 Cover Design: I had to design the cover for each book.
 And, because of the way Kindle print words, I often had to design a second cover for the Kindle print edition.

 PDF Creation: From the Word document for each book, I published a PDF version of the book.

 Kindle Uploads: I had to upload the book to Kindle and then separately (in another format) to Kindle print.
 Kindle could upload books as a PDF or a Kindle Create file, but Kindle print required a Word document.

 Keywords, etc.: When uploading to Kindle and Kindle print, you have to add the key bibliographic information: Title, subtitle, series, edition, author, description, keyword tags, Amazon categories (which are horribly inappropriate for many books), and pricing.

 Kindle Covers: I had to upload the Kindle cover for the ebook version.
 And then use Kindle Print cover creator to create a Kindle print cover for the paperback book.
 Alas, the Kindle Print cover creator has very few options and makes for poorly designed covers as well as many covers that look way too similar.

 Blog Post: For each book, I had to write a custom blog post featuring the book cover, the title, the book’s description (ideally some great sales copy), an excerpt from the book, testimonials (if I had any), plus buying options for Kindle, Kindle print, and PDF download.